Myles Straw Player Props: Guardians vs. Tigers

 - Straw leads Cleveland in OBP (.443) this season, fueled by 17 hits.

-- Among qualifying hitters in MLB play, he ranks 24th in batting average, 12th in on-base percentage, and 115th in slugging.
+- He ranks 21st in batting average, 10th in on base percentage, and 113th in slugging among the qualifying hitters in baseball.

-- Straw has picked up a hit in 12 of 15 games this year, with multiple hits four times.
+- Straw has reached base via a hit in 12 games this year (of 15 played), and had multiple hits in four of those games.

-- In 15 games played this season, he has not hit a long ball.
+- In 15 games played this season, he has not gone deep.

 - In four games this season (26.7%), Straw has picked up an RBI, including two games with multiple runs batted in.